How to update VMware NSX-T Edge hardware version using redeploy API

 GET /api/v1/edge-clusters/<edge-cluster-id>

-• Find the hardware versions of the edges in the edge cluster members using the following API:
+• Check the current hardware versions of the edges in the edge cluster members using the following API:

 GET /api/v1/transport-nodes/<transport-node-id>/state